timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 So our coordinates would be $\left(\pm\frac{2\sqrt{3}}{3}, \mp\frac{16\sqrt{3}}{9}\right)$

-Now, determine which is the maximum or minimum:
+Now, determine which is maximum or minimum:

 1. Find the second derivative of the function